Ten years on: time to reflect on sustainably certified aluminium

 Recycled aluminium content is becoming increasingly important.
 Consumers are aware of the need to recycle, and many understand that aluminium is infinitely recyclable.
 Currently, operators must rely on auditors' own Standards to verify their recycled content claims.
 Under existing ASI rules, both post and pre-consumer scrap lose their recycled identity.
 But if ASI were to provide for audited recycled content claims, then more operators might take up the CoC standard, as there is a strong demand for recycled aluminium products.

 The high cost of membership should also be revisited with the aim of encouraging more brand owners to get involved.
-Although joining fees are lower for small companies, audit costs are high across the board, with minimum mandatory audit times laid down by ASI.
 A large company, with a revenue of more than 10 billion dollars pays an annual fee of over $38,000 to be a member.
-Although there is no volume related fee for the sale of ASI certified products, companies that don't yet sell any ASI products will not benefit.
+Although there is no volume related fee for the sale of ASI certified products, companies that don't yet sell ASI products will not benefit.
 ISCC and FSC, mentioned above, both have more flexible ways of charging for participation, via licensing schemes for brand owners and volume related fees replacing high annual charges.

-Of course, existing members also have their own ideas for improvements.
-It won’t be easy to reconcile all aspirations, but ASI needs to keep its sights firmly focussed on changes that will increase uptake of the certification.
-And after ten years, ASI should be mature enough to learn from the success of other Schemes.
+ASI is open to change and existing members have their own ideas for improvements.
+It won’t be easy to reconcile all aspirations, but the focus must be firmly on changes that will increase uptake of the certification.

 Published: 15 September 25